JumpKingPlus/JumpKingPlus/docs/_workshop/2020-12-29-samplelevel.md

 dlink: https://raw.githubusercontent.com/Phoenixx19/JumpKingPlus/master/docs/workshop/files/SampleCustomLevel.zip
 ---

-Build your own level with this sample level!
+Build your own level with this sample level!<br>__This is not a custom playable map!
+Testing only!__